arnodelorme/wp15/usecase-2.1/README.md

 # SIESTA - work package 15 - use case 2.1

-This implements an analysis of tabular data.
+This implements a very simple analysis of the tabular data that accompanies a neuroimaging dataset.
 Specifically, it computes the mean age, height and weight over a group of participants.

 The pipeline is expected to be executed on a Linux computer, although it might also work on macOS or Windows.